uu-his/Methods/README.md

 1. Participation and assignments (20%).
 2. The paper for the first half of the course (80%).

-To pass the course you must get at least a 5 for the papers.
+To pass the course you must get at least a 5 for the paper.
+Points will be subtracted from the grade if you are late handing in the paper.
 If the final grade of the course is between a 4 and a 5.5, you may repair the paper.
-Points will be subtracted from the grade if you are late handing in the paper.

 ## Schedule